Hebrews 13 – Living A Positive Christian Life

 b.
 Be content with such things as you have: Contentment has much more to do with what you are on the inside rather than what you have.
 The Apostle Paul had the right idea in Philippians 4:11-13: Not that I speak in regard to need, for I have learned in whatever state I am, to be content: I know how to be abased, and I know how to abound.
 Everywhere and in all things I have learned both to be full and to be hungry, both to abound and to suffer need.
 I can do all things through Christ who strengthens me.

 i.
 Someone asked millionaire Bernard Baruch, “How much money does it take for a rich man to be satisfied?”
 Baruch answered, “Just a million more than he has.”

-i.
+ii.
 “Here it is – ‘For he hath said, I will never leave thee, nor forsake thee.’
 This is the reason why we must not be covetous.
 There is no room to be covetous, no excuse for being covetous, for God hath said, ‘I will never leave thee, nor forsake thee.’
 We ought to be content.
-If we are not content, we are acting insanely, seeing the Lord has said, ‘I will never leave thee, nor forsake thee.’ ” (Spurgeon)
+If we are not content, we are acting insanely, seeing the Lord has said, ‘I will never leave thee, nor forsake thee.’”
+(Spurgeon)

 d.
-So we may boldly say: “The Lord is my helper.”
-Real contentment comes only when we trust in God to meet our needs and to be our security.
-Strangely we are often more likely to put security and find contentment in things far less reliable and secure than God Himself.
+So we may boldly say: “The LORD is my helper; I will not fear.
+What can man do to me?”
+This quotation from Psalm 118:6 points to the truth that real contentment comes only when we trust in God to meet our needs and to be our security.
+Strangely we are often more likely to put security and find contentment in things that are far less reliable and secure than God Himself is.